Life is changed … not ended

 So too, the barren trees, their bare branches reaching upward, hold life within in a different way, a way we do not see.
 Though we cannot fully understand it, our faith assures us that all of life is interconnected and ongoing.
 All things are in a constant state of transformation toward new life.

-So when our loved ones die, we turn to Scripture which says “In death life is changed, not ended.”
+So when our loved ones die, we turn to the words from funeral liturgy which says “In death life is changed, not ended.”
 We believe it is a transformation from a very limited existence to a new reality with the fullness of life and love that God promises.

 “Eye has not seen and ear has not heard what God has ready